 The ELCA Participating Annuity Investment Fund is funded by members who choose to annuitize all or a portion of their retirement plan assets.
-The ELCA Participating Annuity Investment Fund was also funded through members who previously participated in the bridge account.

 ELCA Group Retirement Plans

 Social Ministry Organizations (SMOs) and other faith-based organizations can make contributions to retirement accounts for eligible employees based on a specified percentage of compensation, as stated in their adoption agreements.
 The plans allow employees to make pretax contributions up to the limits established by the IRS.
 Employees in the ELCA Master Institutional Retirement Plan may elect Roth contributions if their employer has elected the Roth option in their adoption agreement.